srom/cma-es/README.md

 ## Running on GPU

-By virtue of using TensorFlow, CMA should run on available GPUs without any code change.
+By virtue of using TensorFlow, CMA should make use of available GPUs without any code change.

 If you run into issues, check the official [TF documentation](https://www.tensorflow.org/guide/gpu).